jessepav/lacygoill-wiki-backup/terminal/tmux.md

     $ tmux set -as terminal-overrides ',*:Ss=\E[%p1%d q:Se=\E[2 q'

-This way, whenever we enter insert mode, the shape of the cursor becomes a line, but it's LOCAL to the current pane.
+This way, whenever we enter insert mode, the shape of the cursor becomes a line, but it's *local* to the current pane.
 IOW,  without leaving  insert mode,  if  we focus  another pane,  the cursor  is restored to a block.

-This is  due to tmux automatically  sending `Se`, whenever we  focus a different pane.
-And it sends `Ss`  whenever we focus the pane where  we've initially changed the shape of the cursor.
+This is  due to tmux automatically  sending `Se`, whenever we  focus a different pane; and it sends `Ss` whenever we focus the pane where we've initially changed the shape of the cursor.

-OTOH, if  we didn't set  the `Ss`, `Se`  capabilities, and manually  escaped the sequence to send it to the terminal, the change of the shape of the cursor would be GLOBAL to all panes.
+OTOH, if  we didn't set  the `Ss`, `Se`  capabilities, and manually  escaped the sequence to send it to the terminal, the change of the shape of the cursor would be *global* to all panes.

 # How to customize the terminfo description of the outer terminal?